SAVE THE DATE:

 Upon completion of this activity, participants will be able to:

-• Outline and discuss the evidentiary basis for sensor-based CGM technologies, and how to best Implement CGM-based technologies into their overall diabetes care plans for persons with T2D and T1D within the diabetes and endocrinology specialty setting.
+• Outline and discuss the evidentiary basis for senor/patch-based CGM technologies, and how to best Implement CGM-based technologies into their overall diabetes care plans for patients with T1D and T2D.

 • Analyze the rationale and evidence for recommending and facilitating adoption of technology-centric CGM monitoring and treatment plans using patch-and-reader-based technologies.